mozilla/open-innovation-curriculum/resources-request-workflow/content.md

 We have a [growing](http://education.mozilla-community.org/) library of quality, tested [learning and leading](http://emmairwin.github.io/) resources.
 Our library includes even more content still in draft, or testing phases.

 This process seeks to better understand your goals for learning outcomes related to community leadership development and then make recommendations for developing that content.
-Example scenerios listed below.
+Example scenarios listed below.

 **To begin the discovery process please fill out this [simple form](https://docs.google.com/forms/d/1jCy-e9n4qf2BSIs7wWFHcUYigAnJu3JHKA4TbA1OXoI/viewform)**